 Generally, we do not use patents to protect our intellectual property.
-As of December 31, 2023, we owned four registered patents and had two pending patent applications: we acquired one patent in the United States and one in Finland from a third party in 2015; and in 2021, we acquired from another third party two patents in the United States and two patent applications in additional jurisdictions, which are pending as of December 31, 2023.
-As of December 31, 2023, we owned two registered trademarks in the United States and had three trademark applications pending as of such date in the United States; and we owned 27 trademark applications and registered trademarks in various additional jurisdictions.
+As of December 31, 2024, we owned five registered patents: we acquired one patent in the United States and one foreign patent from a third party in 2015; and in 2021, we acquired from another third party an additional patent portfolio, which as of December 31, 2024 is comprised of three patents in the United States.
+As of December 31, 2024, we owned four registered trademarks in the United States, and we owned thirty trademark applications and registered trademarks in various additional jurisdictions.